History of Black and White Vintage Photography

 Despite the positive innovations, daguerreotypes had their limitations.
 These photos were impossible to copy and were very easy to destroy.
 Daguerreotypes also did not form negatives, so copies of images could not be made.
 Daguerreotypes were also very expensive forms of vintage photography as they could cost $1000.

 As innovations were made in photography, the daguerreotype gave way to the Calotype which was pioneered by British innovator, William Fox Talbot.
-Talbot’s advances rapidly decreased the exposure time further allowing the first photographs of human subject to be completed.
+Talbot’s advances rapidly decreased the exposure time further allowing the first photographs of the human subjects to be completed.
 Calotypes could also be reproduced positive prints that established the procedures for the future of photography.

 In 1851 the collodion wet plate process was discovered as a photographic material that was coated could be developed in about fifteen minutes in a portable darkroom, but this made photography more affordable to everyone who wanted to participate.
 From the calotype to the collodion process allowed further developments to improve photography and evolve the medium into modern film, tintypes, gelatin-silver prints, and the digital imaging of today.